 Tell your dog what you DO want rather than what you don’t want.
 It’s far easier to teach your dog what behavior you want instead of saying “No!
 No!”
 In fact, you may be inadvertently reinforcing the behavior.
 That’s why instead of fussing or repeating a negative command, you need to teach them what to do instead.

 A great idea is to have a special rug or spot on the carpet for your dog to sit when guests knock.
 Teach them to stay there until you’ve welcomed the visitor into your home.
-When your dog is sitting away from the door, they can’t jump on guests and will appear much more calm than if they were clamoring at the door.
+When your dog is sitting away from the door, they can’t jump on guests and will appear much calmer than if they were clamoring at the door.

 Distract them with food